We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Funding the UKADS

-The statutory processes for this would include further detailed consultation with those potentially affected by the new charge, including on the level of the charge.
+The statutory processes for this included detailed consultation with those potentially affected by the new charge, including on the level of the charge.
+The Final Decision to modify NERL’s licence to make provision for the new charge and the new fund was published in March 2026.

 Eligibility for Airspace Design Support Fund claims